rkaippully/webgear/pages/guide/traits.md

 ## Using Traits
 Using traits in your API handlers is easy.

-First, when you start processing the request in your handler, we don't know whether any of traits that we are interested in is present in the request.
+First, when you start processing the request in your handler, we don't know whether any of the traits that we are interested in is present in the request.
 So the handler has the type `#!hs Handler '[] a`; the list of traits is empty.

 Second, functions such as `#!hs queryParam` verify the presence of a trait and then invoke another handler (`#!hs